adamtilson/ense271/lab-4/lab-doc.md

 Preview the page.
 The image should swap automatically every few seconds.

-Note that the hamburger menu may have disconnected on the duplicated pages.
-If so, wire them back to the menu page.

 ## Auto-fade Animation on Shrine page

 In this section we'll make a slow transition on the shrine page.
 Duplicate the shrine page, and center one of the two shrine images in each page.
 Finally, add effects back and forth with the following settings.

 ![Shrine Fade](res/14-shrine-fade.png)

 Preview the page.
 This effect looks pretty neat.
-However, notice that scroll is disabled when an animation is playing.
-These types of animations should thus be used sparingly, for example, on splash screen pages and single-page views without scroll.
+However, notice that page scrolling is disabled when an animation is playing.
+When one animation is playing, others are blocked, and in XD, scrolling counts as an animation.
+For this reason, these types of animations should be used sparingly, for example, on splash screen pages and single-page views without scroll.

-## Draggable Gallery Page
+## Draggable Gallery Page - The Old Way

+Since Jan 2021, This method is deprecated.
+However, you will see that it provides some extra functionality compared to the new way.

 On the Divine Beasts page we will simulate a draggable scrolling gallery effect.